yuriy-chumak/ol/README.md

 * 4.2.5.
 Delayed evaluation
   * **No** `delay-force`, `promise?` and `make-promise` in Ol.
-    - *note: But DELAY and FORCE exists, sure.*
+    - note: DELAY and FORCE exists, sure.

 * 4.2.7.
 Exception handling
   * **No** `guard` and `raise` in Ol.